How to Participate

 Criteria for Eligibility:

-Application acceptance is continuous throughout the funding cycle period.
-To learn more about the application process and the CORE Project, please visit https://californiacore.org/how-to-participate/
+Manufacturer Eligibility Applications are accepted continuously during the funding cycle.
+Applications submitted after June 18 aren’t guaranteed processing by opening day.
+To learn more about the application process and the CORE Project, please visit https://californiacore.org/how-to-participate/.

 Steps for Participating in CORE: